 The Organization employees earn paid time off based on length of service.
-Employees are compensated for 75% of unused paid time off upon termination.
-The estimated accumulated paid time off at June 30, 2020 and 2019 totals \$38,368 and \$10,586, respectively.
+Employees are compensated for 75 percent of unused paid time off upon termination.
+The estimated accumulated paid time off at June 30, 2021 and 2020 totals \$38,144 and \$38,368, respectively.